wisnuwiry/git-in-depth-course/README.md

 Show diff in unstage area: `git diff`
 Show diff in staged area: `git diff --staged`

+## Fixing Mistakes

+### Git Clean

+Clean will clear your working area by deleting untracked files.

+Tips:

+- Use `--dry-run` flag to see what would be deleted
+- Use `-f` flag to do deletion
+- Use `-d` flag will clean directory

+### Git Reset

+Reset is another command that perform different action depending on arguments:
+- With path
+- Without path

+> By default git performed: `git reset --mixed`

+Git reset have 3 main option: soft, mixin, hard

+**--soft**: "Move HEAD & current branch"
+**--mixed**: "Move HEAD & current branch" and "Reset the staging area" **--hard**: "Move HEAD & current branch" and "Reset the staging area" and "Reset the working area"

+### Git Revert (The safe of reset)

+Git revert creates a new commit that introduce the opposite changes from the specified commit.

+The original commit stays in the repository.

+> **Tips**: Use revert is you're undoing a commit that has already been shared.
+Revert doesn't change history.

 ## Excercies

 1. [Excercise Commit](./excercise/excercise1-commit.md)